Forums / Setup & design / Need help with LDAP integration

 Tuesday 30 November 2004 11:05:11 am

 Okay, I have it working now but I still think there is something that I am doing wrong.
-In order for me to log in using LDAP authentication I had to enter the id as the username rather than the username and once I did this and logged in, a duplicate user was created in eZ Publish based on the information that was stored in LDAP.
+In order for me to log in using LDAP authentication I had to enter the id as the username rather than the username and once I did this and logged in, a duplicate user was created in Exponential based on the information that was stored in LDAP.
 Is this what is supposed to happen?
 If not, what am I doing wrong?
 If it is supposed to work like this, how can I change it to log in with the username rather than the id?

 Wednesday 01 December 2004 3:47:43 am

--have the possibility to manage user-groups within eZ if you don't have that information in ldap-directory.
+Yes, it is supposed to create a local eZ-users for several reasons: -content is stamped with the user that created/edited it.-have the possibility to manage user-groups within eZ if you don't have that information in ldap-directory.

 There is also a cron-job that sync's the local eZ-users against ldap-directory (ldapusermanage.php).
 If a user is deleted from ldap, then this script will disable the eZ-user (but not delete it).